 How do my parents apply for a PLUS Loan?

-Step 1: Student and parent must complete the Free Application for Federal Student Aid (FAFSA).
+Step 1: Students and parents must complete the Free Application for Federal Student Aid (FAFSA).

-Step 2: Go to studentloans.gov.
-Have your parent sign in using their FSA ID.
+Step 2: Go studentaid.gov.
+Have your parent sign in to their Account Dashboard using their FSA ID.

 How much can my parent(s) borrow?

 The annual limit on a Federal Direct Parent (PLUS) Loan is equal to LMU’s Estimated Cost of Attendance minus any other financial aid you receive.
 For example, if your cost of attendance is $10,000, and you receive $6,000 in other financial aid, your parents can borrow up to $4,000.

 What is the interest rate?